noyqdave/accounting-ledger-service/docs/use-case-specifications-business.md

-# Use Case Specifications - Business View
+# Use Case Specifications

 ## Overview

 This document describes the system's behavior from a business perspective, focusing on what the system does rather than how it is implemented.
 These specifications are written in business language and describe interactions between users and the system without technical implementation details.

+**Note on Project Context**: In this project, use case specifications were reverse engineered from existing code and observed behavior after implementation.
+They normalize terminology, document flows consistently, and capture exception handling patterns.

 > **Visual Representation**: An activity diagram showing the basic flow and all alternative flows for UC-001 (Create Transaction) is available at [use-case-creation-activity.mmd](../diagrams/use-case-creation-activity.mmd).
 This diagram visualizes the decision points and flow paths described in the use case specifications below.